Root-Inc/.files/README.md

 ## - Make sure to... :
 # $ sudo make clean install
 # ... to patch inside the dwm and slstatus dirs in .config

+PS: Btw, apologies for the dotfiles not getting uploaded directly.
+    I couldn't figure out any method by uploading the folder directly.